sirmanas/finalexam/question_XcYNg.md

-What service is used to translate domain names to IP addresses?
+What is the world’s largest non-commercial Linux distribution
-* NFS
++ Debian
-* SMB
+* Ubuntu
-* NIS
+* Fedora
-+ DNS
+* Mint